Ahaskar04/crawl4ai/README.md

 - If the scraper fails, check if the target website has changed its structure.
 - If embeddings fail, verify that `sentence-transformers` is installed and properly configured.

-## License
-This project is licensed under the MIT License.

-## Contributors
-- Your Name (@your-github)

-## Contact
-For any issues, feel free to create an issue in the GitHub repository or reach out via email at `your-email@example.com`.